 2. Seamless visuals

-With website design, first impressions count.
+With hotel website design, first impressions count.
 Curating a design that represents your brand is vital, as is choosing a format that does wonders for user experience.
 With one look, your site should bring your business to life.
-Make sure to mirror your brand colours, highlight your logo, keep things consistent with typography, and focus on accentuating the unique look and feel of your business across all pages.
+Make sure to mirror your brand colors, highlight your logo, keep things consistent with typography, and focus on accentuating the unique look and feel of your business across all pages.

 3. Mobile responsiveness

 A responsive, mobile-friendly hotel website is absolutely essential for user experience and converting customers.
-Mobile internet use has grown by a whopping 504% since 2011 (Quartz) and more people than ever before are using their phones to make accommodation bookings online.
+Mobile internet use has grown by a whopping 504% since 2011 (Quartz), and more people than ever before are using their phones to make accommodation bookings online.
 So yeah… it’s pretty important to make sure your website design is compatible with more devices than your standard PC.

 Check out these blogs:

 No hotel website design is complete without a seamlessly integrated Online Booking Engine.
 Utilizing a Booking Engine that’s easy for your guests to use (and easy for you to manage in the backend) is vital in a market controlled by popular Online Travel Agents.
 Most customers will browse options on household-name booking channels, then head to your site to get a better feel for your property and potentially snag a great deal by booking through you directly.
 If you can offer them a seamless online experience with all the added bells and whistles not available through the OTA, you’ll guarantee yourself more direct sales and save on third-party costs.
 NewBook’s All-In-One Booking Engine allows you to take commission-free reservations through your own site, with customized branding, interactive maps, activities and add-ons, and so much more.